Finding the Best Words for Lively Content

 As a free resource for considering synonyms, I like the search engine at thesaurus.com, and many recommend Rodale’s The Synonym Finder.
 But what if your conundrum is whether to refer to a graphs as being developed using computer “modelling” or “modeling”?
 Was the sky “gray” or “grey”?
 And did a character have an “adverse” reaction to the cough syrup, or was he “averse” to the smell of it?
 Beyond helping you select the right homophone (words that are pronounced similarly or fairly similarly), dictionaries and usage guides can clarify choices between different spellings of the same word by explaining things such as whether one variant is more popular or not, a variant is the U.S. spelling that might not work for an international audience, and more.

 I used to think that the first variant of a word in a dictionary was the most commonly used, but it turns out their placement in entries is often based on which one has initial letters that come first in the alphabet.
-Beyond how alphabetization is used to order variants, you need to check what rules a particular reference book uses to distinguish the relationship between them.
+Beyond whether alphabetization is used for order, check what rules a particular reference book uses to distinguish the relationship between variants.
 Some reference guides, like Merriam Webster‘s Collegiate Dictionary and its online equivalent, were developed for an American audience, so the American spelling will be listed first.
 For variants that are equally common, the printed dictionary uses an “or” between them; order plays a role in distinguishing which variant is more common than another, with “also” used before the less common variant that’s listed later.

 To understand broad cultural usage preferences of a variant, a DIY tool some editors and researchers use is a search engine called Google’s Ngram Viewer that allows you to look for words, phrases, or even gibberish, in terms of frequency of usage since as far back as 1800.
 Based on the billions of words stored in Google Books, it is the largest and easiest collection of this type to access, and can be searched to compare British and American English usage, to review usage during a particular time period and more.
 The engine currently searches usages until 2019.